 It has been regarded that the major infection routes of the novel coronavirus are transmission through “contagious infection” and through “droplet infection” (caused by airborne droplets).
 However, the latest research indicates that the “aerial infection” is another transmission pathway.

 This virus is characterized by the following features: infected individuals can spread the virus prior to showing symptoms, and many of the infected people are asymptomatic although contagious.
 In other words, it takes time before we realize that we are infected with the virus.

-One of the characteristics of this virus is that many of the infected people are entirely asymptomatic although contagious, and infected individuals can spread the virus prior to showing symptoms.
-In order to prevent the spread of infectious disease, we should keep the following in mind: “Do not spread the virus to others”, “Try not to be infected with the virus”, and “We may already have been infected with the virus”.
-It is important to take the infection control measures such as wearing masks and to keep monitoring our health every day.
+The mutants emerging in the society where a large portion of people have received vaccination are vaccine-resistant and cause spreading breakthrough infection.
+In order to prevent the emergence of such stubborn mutants and to prevent the spread of infection, we should keep the following in mind: “Do not spread the virus to others”, “Try not to be infected with the virus”, and “We may already have been infected with the virus”.
+It is important to maintain the infection control measures, such as wearing masks, ventilating rooms, and sanitizing hands.